se4ai2324-uniba/DetectionOfOnlineSexism/docs/modelcard.md

 ### Out-of-scope

-This project is limited to English because of the dataset and it doesn't consider the culture.
+This project is limited to the english language because of the used dataset.
+Also it doesn't consider cultural factors.

 ## Factors

 The accuracy of the results of these models can be influenced by several demographic factors, like the language, the culture, the age and the gender.

 ## Metrics
-### Metrics should be chosen to reflect potential realworld impacts of the model.

 The data were divided into three splits: train, validation and test.
 As a matter of fact, the models were trained using the train set.
 Then the validation set was used to assess their performance and make any necessary adjustments or tuning.
 Finally, the test set was employed to evaluate the models’ generalization ability and obtain their final performance metrics.